ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 # FAQs
 {: #spectrum-symphony-faqs}

-## What Spectrum Symphony version is used in cluster nodes deployed with this offering?
+## What Spectrum Symphony and Spectrum Scale versions are used in cluster nodes deployed with this offering?
 {: #my-faq-packages}
 {: faq}

 Cluster nodes that are deployed with this offering include {{site.data.keyword.symphony_full_notm}} 7.3.1 Advanced Edition.
+See the following for a summary of the features associated with each edition: [{{site.data.keyword.symphony_full_notm}} editions](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=foundations-spectrum-symphony-editions){: external}.

-See the following for a summary of the features associated with each edition: [IBM Spectrum Symphony editions](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=foundations-spectrum-symphony-editions){: external}.
+If the cluster uses {{site.data.keyword.scale_short}} storage, the storage nodes include {{site.data.keyword.scale_full_notm}} 5.1.3.1 software.
+For more information, see the [{{site.data.keyword.scale_full_notm}}](https://www.ibm.com/docs/en/spectrum-scale/5.1.3){: external} product documentation.

 ## What locations are available for deploying VPC resources?
 {: #locations-vpc-resources}